Colorado Winter Driving Survival Kit and Tips

 Before You Head Out

 Don’t forget to check your vehicle before your mountain road trip.
 Even consider having your mechanic go through your car.
 This will give you peace of mind.
 Driving mountain passes is dangerous.
 Make sure your vehicle is in good shape and up to the task.
 A four-wheel drive vehicle is mandatory if your road trip includes high mountain passes and possibly some lesser-known off-road routes.
-A higher clearance vehicle is helpful for navigating rocky roads or traveling through snow.
-Colorado’s roads are considered some of the worst in the US, ranking 37th in highway performance and cost-effectiveness.
-Keep your gas tank as full as possible, check the winter weather report, and view CDOT’s live webcams for a real-time report of Colorado’s major passes.
+A higher clearance vehicle helps navigate rocky roads or travel through snow.
+Colorado’s roads are among the worst in the US.
+They rank 37th in highway performance and cost-effectiveness.
+Keep your gas tank full.
+Check the winter weather report.
+View CDOT’s live webcams for a real-time report of Colorado’s major passes.

 Auto Checklist Before a Colorado Winter Road Tripwinter driving survival kit